ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 The first task will create the release version of the package.
 The generated nupkg file will be created in the folder `packages/releases` of the artifact staging directory.
 The `nobuild` input is set to `true`.
 Meaning this task will not build the solution again.

 The second task will create the prerelease version of the package.
 The output will be generated in the `packages\prereleases` folder.
-Although this task looks similar to the release version there are two differences.
+There are two differences with the release package task.

 First of all.
 Using the `buildProperties` input we're adding the build number to the version of the package.
 Anything specified in the version suffix will be added after the version prefix, separated by a -.
-E.g. if the version prefix is `1.2.0` and the build number is `20190820.1`.
+If the version prefix is `1.2.0` and the build number is `20190820.1`.
 Than the version of the package will be `1.2.0-20190820.1`.

 The second difference is that the `nobuild` input is not specified.
 To add the version suffix to the package a build is necessary.
 Because of this, the order of these two tasks is also important.
 If you create the prerelease version first and then the release version (and have `nobuild` set to `true`), the release version assemblies will have a product version containing the prerelease suffix.
 The product version would be `1.2.0-20190820.1` instead of `1.2.0`.

 The last step in the build stage is to publish the packages as an artifact of the pipeline.
 Making it possible to access them in subsequent stages.
-Add the following task to create a packages artifact in the pipeline.
+Add the following task to create a 'packages' artifact in the pipeline.

 ```yaml
     - task: PublishBuildArtifacts@1